The rules of engagement.

 3. Don’t be calculative, but be very calculative

 One last point.
-I am engaging a freelancer for a specific skill set to accomplish a specific task.
-It is similar to seeing a skin specialist, calling for a plumber, or hiring a caterer for a party.
+I am engaging a freelancer for a specific skill set to accomplish a specific task — like seeing a skin specialist, calling a plumber, or hiring a caterer.
 Freelancing is not employment.
 The difference?
-I am obligated to invest in the growth and well-being of an employee, but realistically, engaging a freelancer is a business transaction.
-Freelancing is not the beginning of a mentor-mentee relationship.
-When a freelancer says “…I’m excited to start because I can learn from you”, that worries me.
+I am obligated to invest in the growth and well-being of an employee.
+A freelance engagement is a business transaction.

 Should I tell you when I post something new?